General Terms and Conditions of Sale

 4.1 Payment of the project or appeals prices must be made by using one of the procedures indicated on the order form.

 4.2 In case of payment by credit/debit card, all details (for example, card number or expiration date) will be sent by encrypted protocol to PayPal.
 Such credit card details are not stored almustafatrust.org.
 If we need to issue a refund we will do it directly on PayPal where your payment amount will be shown but none of your credit card details are accessible.
 In the case of returns, we adhere to in compliance with the exercise of your return right or for reporting cases of fraud to the police.
-The price for your donation order will be charged to your current account when
+The price for your donation order will be charged to your current account when the we receive your online donations.

 5. Customer Care